Kubermatic branding element

 The State of Apps 4: PersistentVolumes and PersistentVolumeClaims

 Previously in this series, we looked at volumes and volumeMounts in Kubernetes.
-Now we’ll take a step further and introduce two other Kubernetes objects related to data persistence and preservation, namely PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs).
+Now, we will take a step further and introduce two other Kubernetes objects related to data persistence and preservation.
+In this part of the series, you will learn about persistent storage in Kubernetes, specifically PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs).

 • What are PersistentVolumes and PersistentVolumeClaims?